Abstract

 If post-atheism affirms the importance of personal and communal faith, it also insists on a crucial distinction: the separation of faith from political power and governmental authority.
 This is not a concession to secularism understood as the erasure of religion from public life; it is, rather, a condition for the flourishing of genuine religious pluralism.
 When any single faith tradition captures the machinery of the state, the result is invariably the suppression of other traditions, the coercion of conscience, and the corruption of the faith itself.
 The theocratic governance of contemporary Iran, the entanglement of Orthodox Christianity with nationalist politics in Russia, and the instrumentalisation of Hindu identity by political movements in India all illustrate the dangers that arise when the boundary between faith and political power is dissolved (Juergensmeyer, 2017).
 In each case, religion ceases to be a freely chosen orientation towards the sacred and becomes instead a tool of social control, deployed to enforce conformity and silence dissent.

-John Rawls (1993) argued that a just society requires what he called “public reason,” a shared framework of deliberation in which citizens justify their political claims in terms accessible to all, regardless of their particular religious or philosophical commitments.
-This does not mean that religiously motivated citizens must leave their convictions at the door of the public square.
+Rawls (1993) argued that a just society requires what he termed “public reason”: a shared framework of deliberation in which citizens justify their political claims in terms accessible to all, regardless of their particular religious or philosophical commitments.
+This does not mean that religiously motivated citizens must abandon their convictions upon entering the public square.
 It means, rather, that political arguments must ultimately be translatable into terms that do not presuppose the truth of any specific revelation.
-Jürgen Habermas (2006), in his well known dialogue with Pope Benedict XVI, refined this position by acknowledging that secular reason has much to learn from religious traditions, particularly regarding questions of human dignity, solidarity, and the limits of instrumental rationality, while maintaining that the institutional separation of church and state remains essential for democratic governance.
+Habermas (2006), in his well-known dialogue with then-Cardinal Ratzinger, refined this position by acknowledging that secular reason has much to learn from religious traditions, particularly regarding questions of human dignity, solidarity, and the limits of instrumental rationality, while maintaining that the institutional separation of church and state remains essential for democratic governance.
+As Habermas (2006, p.
+10) put it, “philosophy must be ready to learn from theology, not because of theological reasons but because of philosophical ones.”
+Asad (2003) has further complicated this picture by demonstrating that the very category of “the secular” is not a neutral or universal condition but is itself the product of particular historical and political formations, suggesting that the relationship between religion and public life cannot be settled by simple appeals to a pre-given secular norm.

 It is worth observing that atheism itself has not remained static.
 In practice, the fierce certainties of the New Atheism have softened, in many cases, into a quieter agnosticism or, more tellingly, into a practical indifference that simply ignores the question of transcendence altogether.
-This is not intellectual progress; it is, I would suggest, an impoverishment.
+This is not intellectual progress; it is, this article suggests, an impoverishment.
 To live entirely in the immediate, to inhabit only the moment without ever raising one’s gaze towards what lies beyond, towards what philosophers have variously called the transcendent, the numinous, or simply the question of meaning, is to truncate the full range of human experience and inquiry.
 The very scientism critiqued above contributes to this narrowing: if the only real questions are those that science can answer, then the deepest human questions, those of meaning, purpose, and moral orientation, are quietly set aside as unanswerable and therefore unimportant.
-As Martha Nussbaum (2012) has argued, a truly liberal society requires not the elimination of religious sensibility but the cultivation of mutual respect and understanding across traditions, including between the religious and the secular.
+As Nussbaum (2012) has argued, a truly liberal society requires not the elimination of religious sensibility but the cultivation of mutual respect and understanding across traditions, including between the religious and the secular.

 Simultaneously, there has been a notable movement away from mainstream institutional religions towards alternative traditions, contemplative practices, Indigenous spiritualities, Buddhist mindfulness, and various syncretic forms of seeking.
 The popularity of meditation retreats, the growing Western engagement with Sufi poetry and Zen practice, and the resurgence of interest in Indigenous Australian spirituality and its profound connection to Country all suggest that the human impulse towards the sacred has not disappeared; it has simply found the existing institutional containers inadequate.
-Richard Kearney (2010) captures this movement in his concept of “anatheism,” a returning to God after the death of God, not naively but with the wisdom earned through doubt.
-Post-atheism shares this sensibility: it passes through atheism rather than retreating from it, arriving at a chastened but genuine openness to the sacred.
+This trend has been documented extensively by scholars of contemporary religion.
+Roof (1999) identified a generational shift towards spiritual seeking among American Baby Boomers, while more recent research by Mercadante (2014) has examined the growing population of “spiritual but not religious” individuals who reject institutional affiliation while maintaining commitments to transcendence, practice, and ethical orientation.

-Central to the post-atheist vision is the idea that the concept of God is not fixed but evolving.
-This is not a claim about God’s ontological status but about how human communities understand and relate to the divine.
-Karen Armstrong (2009) has traced this evolution across millennia, from tribal deities of war and territory to the more universal ethical monotheism of the prophetic traditions, and onwards to the apophatic theologies that insist God exceeds all human categories.
-John D. Caputo (2006) has articulated this with force, arguing for a “weak theology” in which God is not an omnipotent sovereign but an event, a call, an invitation towards justice, compassion, and transformation.
-Martin Buber’s (1923/1970) distinction between I-Thou and I-It relations constructs a complementary perspective: the divine is encountered not as an object of knowledge but in the quality of relation itself, in those moments when we meet another being with our whole selves rather than as a means to an end.
+Caputo (2006) has articulated this with particular force, arguing for what he terms a “weak theology” in which God is not an omnipotent sovereign but an event, a call, an invitation towards justice, compassion, and transformation.
+For Caputo (2006, p.
+13), “the name of God is the name of an event, something astir in that name.”
+Buber’s (1923/1970) distinction between I-Thou and I-It relations offers a complementary perspective: the divine is encountered not as an object of knowledge but in the quality of relation itself, in those moments when one meets another being with one’s whole self rather than treating them as a means to an end.
 Spinoza’s Deus sive Natura can be understood as an earlier station on this same trajectory, a moment when the concept of God was radically enlarged to encompass the whole of reality, freeing it from anthropomorphic projection while preserving its capacity to inspire wonder, ethical commitment, and intellectual humility.

 The God of post-atheism, then, is not the God of metaphysical proof or institutional authority; it is the God that emerges within community, within experience, within the texture of a life lived with openness and moral seriousness.
 It is the God intimated in the ethical encounter with the face of the other, in the creative act that reaches towards beauty, in the shared rituals that bind communities across generations, and in those liminal moments of experience that James so carefully documented.
-In Levinas’s terms, it is the God glimpsed in the face of the other, the God who is not a concept to be grasped but a responsibility to be lived.
+In Levinas’s terms, it is the God glimpsed in the face of the other: the God who is not a concept to be grasped but a responsibility to be lived.
 This is a God that no amount of scientific evidence can either prove or disprove, because it is not that kind of proposition.
 It is, rather, a way of naming the depth, the seriousness, and the irreducible mystery of human existence.

 Conclusion

-Post-atheism, then, is neither a compromise nor a fence sitting position.
+Post-atheism, as articulated here, is neither a compromise nor a fence-sitting position.
 It is a philosophically grounded orientation that takes seriously the existential condition of thrownness, the irreducibility of lived experience, the transformative reality of religious encounter, the ethical imperative revealed in the face of the other, and the rational demand for intellectual honesty.
-It draws on thinkers who were not themselves religious adherents: Heidegger, Merleau-Ponty, and in important respects Spinoza, precisely because their secular vantage points lend philosophical credibility to claims about the enduring significance of the sacred.
-It recognises that faith communities continue to offer something vital, a sense of belonging, purpose, and ethical orientation, while insisting that these communities must remain open, self-critical, and accountable.
-It rejects the contempt with which the New Atheists have treated billions of people’s deepest convictions, not because those convictions are beyond question, but because mockery is no substitute for understanding, and because the scientific lens through which the New Atheists view religion is too narrow to apprehend what religion actually is and does.
-It celebrates the extraordinary creativity that faith has inspired across cultures and centuries, and it affirms the agency of each person to pursue their own path towards meaning.
+It draws on thinkers who were not themselves religious adherents, including Heidegger, Merleau-Ponty, and in important respects Spinoza, precisely because their secular vantage points lend philosophical credibility to claims about the enduring significance of the sacred.
+It recognises that faith communities continue to offer something vital: a sense of belonging, purpose, and ethical orientation, while insisting that these communities must remain open, self-critical, and accountable.

-And it insists that the separation of faith from political power is not the enemy of religion but its protector, the condition under which genuine belief can flourish in a plural and democratic society.
 In a world that often oscillates between fanaticism and indifference, post-atheism offers a third path: one that honours the depth of human seeking without surrendering the hard-won insights of reason and critique.
 It is, in the end, an invitation to take both doubt and wonder seriously, and to live in the fertile, if sometimes uncomfortable, space between them.
+As this article has sought to demonstrate, the resources for such a position are richly available in the philosophical, sociological, and experiential traditions upon which it draws.
+The task that remains is to cultivate and inhabit this orientation with the intellectual honesty and moral seriousness it demands.

 References